0xPARC/0xparc-intro-book/src/oram.typ

 book private, and Signal wants to provide contact discovery without learning the users’ contacts.

-A naïve solution is to rely on trusted hardware.
+A naive solution is to rely on trusted hardware.
 Suppose Signal has a secure processor (e.g., Intel SGX) on its server.
 One can think of the secure processor as providing a hardware sandbox (often referred to as an #emph[enclave];).
 Now, Alice sends her address book in encrypted